• Skip to primary navigation

 Final word

-Inguinal hernia is a type of hernia that occurs in the lower abdomen (inguinal region).
-It is a common hernia that is typically painless and does not require surgery.
-The key to preventing inguinal hernia is to keep your abdominal muscles strong and flexible.
-If you experience pain or find that you are unable to do certain activities because of your hernia, consult your healthcare provider.
+An inguinal hernia is a type of hernia that occurs in the lower abdomen (inguinal region).
+It is a common hernia that is painless and does not require surgery.
+The key to preventing inguinal hernia is to keep your abdominal muscles strong.

 Filed Under: Tennis